Answer – NO…and maybe!

 Matthew says that when Jesus came to them walking on the sea, and the disciples saw Him, that they were terrified.
 Not just frightened or fascinated by the fact that a man was walking on water, but terrified because they believed they were seeing a “ghost”!

-*The word that is translated here as “ghost” is phantasma in the Greek and means the
+The word that is translated here as “ghost” is phantasma in the Greek.
+It means the

 apparition or appearance of a malevolent spirit.
 This is the same word that is sometimes translated as spirit.

-Marks telling of this event differs slightly as Mark records that when they saw what they believed to be a ghost coming to get them, that they actually “cried out” (in fear).
+Mark tells this slightly differently.
+Mark records that when they saw what they believed to be a ghost coming to get them, that they actually “cried out” (in fear).
 How often have you cried out in fear when surprised or shocked?
 But, once you figure out there is no real danger, you calm down and maybe even feel a little foolish for your reaction to what “surprised” you.

-In both of these accounts, the disciples saw something they didn’t understand and immediately attributed it to a superstition.
-They believed that “evil spirits” or ghosts were going to “get them.”
-They didn’t think it was a “pneuma” (or spirit of a person), but rather a phantasma or malevolent spirit.
+In both of these accounts, the disciples saw something they didn’t understand.
+They immediately attributed it to a superstition.
+They believed that “evil spirits” or ghosts were going to get them.
+They didn’t think it was a “pneuma” (or spirit of a person) but rather a phantasma or malevolent spirit.
 In both cases, it was actually a living person (Jesus) and not a ghost.

 So, as much as it will disappoint those who love to watch the many “Ghost Hunter” shows on TV, or who like the Ghost Buster movies, or the Casper cartoon… ghosts or spirits of people who have died, just do not stay or dwell amongst the living.
 That is fantasy and superstition.